aldrinrenzcruz/bitbearner/README.md

 # About this tool
 I've created this converter mainly to practice coding, therefore it's in a <em>very simple</em> state right now.

-However, it can be used mostly by new players of <em>Bitburner</em> who like me, used `ns1` when starting and now wants to start using `ns2`.
+It's intended mostly for new players of <em>Bitburner</em> who like me, used `ns1` when starting and now wants to start using `ns2`.
 This tool should help to more easily switch to `ns2`.

 It can also be used when helping new players in the Discord channel or other forums in general, that way it easier to convert the scripts they're sharing for testing purposes.